So you’ve realized Constant Contact isn’t your cup of tea.

-- You need better automation with a basic plan – the most affordable GetResponse package goes for $15/month.
+- You need better automation with a basic plan – the most affordable GetResponse package (apart from the Free plan) goes for $15/month.
 When we consider what you get for your money, it’s a pretty good deal, but automation capabilities are limited.

 - A bit difficult to use once you try to connect multiple tools – with GetResponse, you can easily grow sales, funnels, create multiple lists, and build an audience; however, things get a bit cluttered regarding the UI.
 Nothing to worry about – our customer success team helps in a flash, and with the MAX plan, you get a dedicated account manager, so things run smoothly.

-GetResponse’s pricing has four tiers: Basic, Plus, Professional, and Max.
+GetResponse’s pricing has five tiers: Free, Basic, Plus, Professional, and Max.

 Your monthly costs will depend on the size of your email list and what features you want to use.

-The Basic plan at $15 per month will offer email marketing, autoresponders, unlimited landing pages, unlimited automation templates, website builder, and more.
+The Basic plan at $15 per month will offer email marketing, autoresponders, unlimited landing pages, unlimited website builder, and more.